Utilities Asset Management Coordinator

 • Lead the department in advancing AM planning, asset risk assessments, options analyses, renewal planning and asset investment planning

-• Represent the Utilities department within the Corporate Asset Management program
+• Represent the Utilities department within the Corporate Asset Management program and share expertise with various AM practitioners in other County departments

 • Ensure Utilities AM advancement is aligned with corporate initiatives and processes

-• Explore external influences, trends, innovation and best practices to deliver new efficiencies and improvements within the departments AM program
+• Explore external influences, trends, innovation and best practices to deliver new efficiencies and improvements within the department’s AM program

 Requirements